-An XRF survey was conducted at AOC 53-013 during the 2010 investigation and elevated concentrations of lead were identified at eight locations.
-Soil was excavated to a depth of 0.5 ft at those eight locations (Appendix C).
-Confirmation samples were collected at depths of 0-1 ft and 2-3 ft bgs after excavation.
+- An XRF survey was conducted at AOC 53-013 during the 2010 investigation and elevated concentrations of lead were identified in surface soil samples collected from 14 locations.
+Soil was excavated to a depth of 0.5 ft at eight areas around and between sampling locations with elevated levels of lead (Appendix C, Attachment C-2).
+Confirmation samples were collected at depths of 0-1 ft and 2-3 ft bgs after excavation. - Forty samples were collected from 20 locations at AOC 53-013 from depths of 0-1 ft and 2-3 ft bgs.
+Samples were analyzed for TAL metals (all 40 samples) and PCBs (12 of the 40 samples).

-- Forty samples were collected from 20 locations at AOC 53-013 from depths of 0-1 ft and 2-3 ft bgs.
-Samples were analyzed for TAL metals (all 40 samples) and PCBs (12 of the 40 samples). - All samples were field screened for organic vapors and gross-alpha, -beta, and -gamma radioactivity.
+• All samples were field screened for organic vapors and gross-alpha, -beta, and -gamma radioactivity.
 Field-screening results were recorded on the SCLs (Appendix F) and are presented in Table 3.2-2.